 The target price.
 This is the price the stock must reach before his next action.
 If he just bought a stock, it must go up to the profit target before he can sell it for a profit.
 In the case of a short, the price must decline to the target before he can buy the stock back.

-Stoploss: This is a basic tool all active traders use.
-If the stock moves opposite of the direction he expects (and the opposite of the direction it must move to turn a profit), you can have a stop-loss at a certain price.
+Stop Loss: This is a basic tool all active traders If the stock moves opposite of the direction he expects (and the opposite of the direction it must move to turn a profit), you can have a stop loss price.
 That will allow you to automatically sell (or buy) at a certain price to cut your losses, then move on to the next trade.

 As you can see, the picks are simple, straightforward, and easy to follow.